» Residential Electrical Wiring: Guide to Home Wiring

 Understanding Multi-Wire Circuits

-Circuits four and eight share the same neutral, is this correct?
+Circuits four and eight share the same neutral wire, is this correct?

 Multi-Wire Circuits and Shared Neutrals